 A little over 100 years after President Lincoln’s Emancipation Proclamation and shortly after the assignation of President John F. Kennedy, President Lyndon Johnson signed into law Title VII of the Civil Rights Act of 1964, which makes it against the law for employers to harass, discrimination and fire employees based on race/color, religion, gender/sex, national origin, age, disability.
 While it took two and half years for Texans to heed the Emancipation Proclamation, we are now 56 years after Title VII and there are employers throughout the United States who have still refuse to follow the law, still discriminate based on race or will fire or refuse to promote a worker just because he or she is Black.

 The passage of laws to fight discrimination is critical.
 But, it took Major General Gordon Granger and the Union soldiers to march in and enforce those laws.
-That is exactly how our attorneys and lawyers at The Spitz Law Firm view our role.
+That is exactly how our attorneys and lawyers at Spitz, The Employee’s Law Firm view our role.
 Our lawyers know that this is a fight that must be fought every single day, without stopping and without backing down.
 We must march on.

 So, on Juneteenth, we are here fighting the battle against racism and discrimination.
 Our attorneys are here for you today and every day.
 You are not alone.
 It is not enough to just observe Juneteenth.
 To our lawyers, Juneteenth is an important reminder of the work that still needs to be done.

 If you feel that you are being discriminated or harassed based because you are a black man or an African American women or any other race, call the right attorney.
 Race discrimination is unlawful.
 Race discrimination includes being harassed, fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, and denied wages.
-When you call the right attorney to schedule a free and confidential consultation, you will meet with a race discrimination lawyer from The Spitz Law Firm who will help you determine the best way to pursue your legal claims.
+When you call the right attorney to schedule a free and confidential consultation, you will meet with a race discrimination lawyer from Spitz, The Employee’s Law Firm who will help you determine the best way to pursue your legal claims.
 Our Cleveland, Columbus, Cincinnati, Toledo, Akron and Youngstown lawyers are here to fight for your rights.